luyadev/luya/README.md

 + ✓ rc1 release (October 2016) - Merge admin and frontend modules into each other.
 Add luya vendor namespace prefix to all modules.
 + ✓ rc2 release (November 2016) - Bug fixes, PHP Doc and Guide improvements, basic features implementation.
 + ✓ rc3 release (April 2017) - Large API breaks and new features, therefore the rc3 release in order to get latest bugs reports and informations from Developers.
++ ✓ rc4 release (September 2017) - Introduce new Admin UI.
-+ version 1.0.0 (Q3 2017) - First stable release of LUYA.
++ version 1.0.0 (12.12.2017) - Fix new Admin UI bugs and release first stable version of LUYA.

 #### Unit Test

 1. Create Database (example luya_env_phpunit)
-2. Insert Database dump from `tests/data/sql/1.0.0-RC3.sql`
+2. Insert Database dump from `tests/data/sql/1.0.0-RC4.sql`
 3. Rename phpunit.xml.dist to phpunit.xml
 4. Change dsn, username and passwort in phpunit.xml
 5. Ensure you have installed current composer packages `composer install` with dev packages.